 I love this mix so much, it has made my time in the kitchen so much easier.
 I use it in everything from pancakes, to cookies and even to thicken up sauces!
 So with December right around the corner, I thought I would share the recipe with you guys.

-- Mix all ingredients together by hand in a large bowl.
+- Mix all ingredients together by hand in a large bowl, except for the egg whites.

-- Lightly cover your work space and rolling pin with gluten free flour.
+- Lighlty cover your workspace and rolling pin with gluten-free flour.

-- Roll out the dough evenly and cut out shapes using cookie cutters.
+- Roll out the dough evenly (about 1/4 thick) and cut out your cookies with your cookie cutters of choice.

-- Bake at 375°F for 10 minutes or until edges are golden.
-Set aside and allow cookies to cool.
+- 375°F for 10 minutes, or until edges are golden.
+Set aside and allow them to completely cool before decorating.

 - In a large bowl, pour in the desired amount of icing sugar.

 - Slowly add teaspoons of water and mix together as you go until you reach the desired consistency.
-For royal icing, add more water until the icing is sheer.
-For piping, you will want the icing to be opaque.
+Add any food colouring if desired.

 I’ve posted this recipe as part of this month’s It’s Gluten-Free, Pass It On! challenge.
 If you’re on the lookout for more delicious gluten-free cookies, check out these recipes too (because you can never have too many cookies around the holidays!):